byteparity/liferay-assign-tags-categories-to-bulk-assets/README.md

 # Liferay7 Bulk of Tags Or Categories

-Currently When Liferay Administrator want to add tags or categories to any Asset, admin has to do it by editing that particular Asset.
+If Liferay Administrator want to add tags or categories to any Asset, then admin has to do it by editing that individual Asset.
 For example if Admin want to assign "liferay-dxp" tag to the web content having text "liferay" in it.
 In such case admin has to first search web contents having text "liferay" and then assign "liferay-dxp" tag to each web content by editing each one manually.
-With the help of this component admin can assign tags (categories) to multiple web contents.
+With the help of this component admin can assign tags (categories) to multiple web contents without opening individual web content.

- Component has below capabilities.
-*	Assign Tags or Categories to multiple  Web Content, Document, Bookmark, Wiki Pages, Message Boards, Blogs.
+This component will add given feature to Web Content, Document, Bookmark, Wiki Pages, Message Boards and Blogs.

 ## Environment